MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/07-deploy-ingress.md

 Let's assume the Fruit Smoothies' development team decides to extend the project by adding a video upload website.
 Fans of Fruit Smoothies can submit videos of how they're enjoying their smoothies at home, at the beach, or work.
 The current ratings website responds at `FruitSmoothies.com`.
 When you deploy the new video site, you want the new site to respond at `fruitsmoothies.com/videos` and the ratings site at `fruitsmoothies.com/ratings`.

-If you continue to use the load balancer solution, you'll need to deploy a separate load balancer on the cluster and map its IP address to a new Fully Qualified Domain Name (FQDN), for example, `videos.fruitsmoothies.com`.
+If you continue to use the load balancer solution, you'll need to deploy a separate load balancer on the cluster and map its IP address to a new fully qualified domain name (FQDN), for example, `videos.fruitsmoothies.com`.
 To implement the required URL-based routing configuration, you'll need to install additional software outside of your cluster.

 The extra effort is that a Kubernetes load balancer service is a Layer 4 load balancer.
 Layer 4 load balancers only deal with routing decisions between IPs addresses, TCP, and UDP ports.
 Kubernetes provides you with an option to simplify the above configuration by using an ingress controller.